Team

 Analucia Da Silva

-Teaches communication skills.
+Teaches communication skills

 Eszter Simongáti